Hirlam/HarmonieConfig/README.md

 - Add schema for MARS request files
 - Add schema for ECMWF cycles.
 This should allow e.g. to validate BDINT etc. better.
 Also it should warn if ECMWF cycles changes during the time range (DTGBEG DTGEND).
 - Add schema for ecflow  tasks/families (document input output, such that the graphviz figure can be generated automatically)`
-- Add schema for harmonie testbed
+- Add schema for harmonie testbed (Harmonie_configurations.pm)